 - The phone is lovely, the colours are brilliant

 - Decent Browsing and usable Wi-Fi speed

 All this is not to say the Windows Mobile OS is bad, but the manufacturer (BenQ) seems to have got it all wrong in the device implementation.
 Proves the point that you shouldn’t be the lab rat and wait for the few versions of a phone before buying it.
-I willl buy my next Windows Mobile only if it was made by one of the big manufactures like Palm or HP or better still Nokia :-)
+I will buy my next Windows Mobile only if it was made by one of the big manufacturers like Palm or HP or better still Nokia :-)